What's New?

 The Rhino C/C++ SDK is not an abstract SDK.
 That is, the native classes and functions that are made available in the SDK are also used internally by Rhino.
 Thus, when the signatures of classes or functions change, all developers, both internal and external, are required to modify their source code to accommodate for the change.

-For this reason, the Rhino C/C++ SDK was not broken between Rhino 6 and 7.
-Thus, plugins written for Rhino 6 using the Rhino 6 C/C++ SDK should load and run without modification in Rhino 7.
-However, we do encourage developers to migrate their plugin projects to Rhino 7 so they can take advantage to new and enhanced features.
+For this reason, the Rhino C/C++ SDK was not broken between Rhino 6, 7 and 8.
+Thus, plug-ins written for Rhino 7 using the Rhino 7 C/C++ SDK should load and run without modification in Rhino 8.
+However, we do encourage developers to migrate their plug-in projects to Rhino 8 so they can take advantage to new and enhanced features.

-To write C++ plug-ins for Rhino 7 using the Rhino 7 C/C++ SDK, you will need Visual Studio 2019.
+To write C++ plug-ins for Rhino 7 using the Rhino 7 C/C++ SDK, you will need a version of Microsoft Visual Studio that includes the Visual Studio 2019 (v142) platform toolset.
+Thus, you can use either Visual Studio 2022 or Visual Studio 2019.

 Subdivision Surfaces